Updated: Oct 5

 12. Continue to use your blocks to support you if you need to, or if you feel ready, remove them.
 Practice lifting one foot off the ground, and then the other.
 Keep hugging every thing in towards your center.

 13. If you're ready, start picking up both feet off the ground, even just an inch or two.
 Squeeze everything in towards your midline to lift feet higher.
 Now Rinse and repeat, and don't forget to breathe!

 Keep in mind that crow pose takes consistent practice to master so don't feel bad if it doesn't come right away.
 Work on the poses above to work your way up towards crow and I'm certain that with time and dedicated practice you'll be flying in your crow!

 Watch the video below to practice crow with me:

-If you'd like to practice more yoga together, I'd love to share one of my most popular classes from my online studio membership with you.
-In my membership I offer vinyasa and yin style classes, designed as monthly journeys to take you deeper in to exploring specific topics.
-You can follow along with the journey or pick and choose your favorite classes to create a practice suited to your needs.
-Click below to get your free trial class.
+If you'd like to practice crow pose together, I have a class all about this inside my online studio membership.
+Start your free 7-day trial today to get access to this class and other vinyasa and yin style classes, designed as monthly journeys to take you deeper in to exploring specific topics.
+You can follow along with the journey or pick and choose your favorite classes to create a practice suited to your needs: